-In Malaysia, the Capital Adequacy Framework for Islamic Banks (Risk-Weighted Assets) came into effect on 1 January 2008, last updated on 27 June 2013.
-The framework (previously known as Capital Adequacy Framework for Islamic Banks) sets out the approaches for the computation of Risk Weighted Asset (RWA) for Islamic banking institutions.
+In Malaysia, the Capital Adequacy Framework for Islamic Banks (Risk-Weighted Assets) came into effect on 1 January 2008, and updated on 28 November 2012.
+The framework (previously known as Capital Adequacy Framework for Islamic Banks) sets out the approaches for the computation of Risk-Weighted Asset (RWA) for Islamic banking institutions.
 The framework forms part of the overall capital adequacy framework for Islamic banking institutions, hence should be read alongside: Capital Adequacy Framework for Islamic Banks (Capital Components); and Guidelines on Recognition and Measurement of Profit Sharing Investment Account as Risk Absorbent.

-BNM has formally approved Standard Chartered Saadiq Berhad ("SCSB" or "the Bank") to use the AIRB approach for calculating and reporting credit risk regulatory capital in June 2010.
+BNM has formally approved Standard Chartered Saadiq Berhad ("SCSB" or "the Bank") for the use of AIRB approach for calculating and reporting credit risk regulatory capital in June 2010.
 As a result, since July 2010 regulatory capital submission, the Bank has been using AIRB approach for calculating and reporting the credit risk capital requirement.
-Formal approval was obtained from BNM in May 2013 for the use of TSA approach for calculating and reporting operational risk.
-Effective September 2013, the Bank commenced the use of TSA approach for calculating and reporting operational risk capital requirement.
+Formal approval was also obtained from BNM in May 2013 for the use of TSA approach for calculating and reporting operational risk effective from September 2013 onwards.